 One of the developments in additive manufacturing is liquid crystal display (LCD)- based 3D-printing.
 This technique uses an affordable LCD screen to create a mask, eliminating the requirement of digital micromirrors that are typically expensive.
 To this end, startups develop 3D printers to improve the speed and reduce the cost of rapid prototyping.

 French startup x3D Group provides 3D printing systems and software for industrial rapid prototyping.
 The startup offers 3D printing resins for SLA and LCD process.
 Additionally, the startup offers a standard template library (STL) editor software that allows the conversion of files to STL and repairing errors, as well as editing designs and preparing build platforms.

 Products that require less space to manufacture benefit from using desktop 3D printers for rapid prototyping.
 Research and development (R&D) teams use such 3D printers to design and develop prototypes in the lab to significantly reduce the product development time.
 Startups develop innovative desktop 3D printers to enable rapid prototyping for laboratory settings.

 Spanish startup BCN3D develops SIGMA D25, a desktop 3D printer that is powered by the patented Independent Dual Extruder (IDEX) system.
 This 3D printer is user-friendly and equipped with full connectivity.
 SIGMA D25 also has a high print volume, making it ideal for rapid prototyping and product development.

-Discover more Industry 4.0 startups
+Discover more Industry 4.0 Startups

 To keep you up-to-date on the latest technology and emerging solutions, we provide you with actionable innovation intelligence – quickly and exhaustively.
-You can download our free Industry Innovation Reports and discover new business opportunities or save your time & let us look into your areas of interest.
+You can download our free Industry 4.0 Innovation Report and discover new business opportunities or save your time & let us look into your areas of interest.
 We provide you with an exhaustive overview of new startups, scaleups & emerging technologies that matter to you.